TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 the day the most people registered so we can run more ads during those hours."
 Interesting!

-Using the registration date and time we want to find out what are the peak registration hours.
+Using the registration date and time we want to find out what the peak registration hours are.

 * Ruby has a [Date](http://rubydoc.info/stdlib/date/frames) library which contains classes for [Date](http://rubydoc.info/stdlib/date/Date) and [DateTime](http://rubydoc.info/stdlib/date/DateTime).